 Bette knew he was right, and admitted defeat.
-She would star alongside Crawford, and as Margo Channing would say, it would be a bumpy film set!
+She would star alongside Crawford, and, as Margo Channing would say, it was a bumpy film set.

 Whatever Happened to BabyJane: Glamour vs. Grotesque

-A huge point of contention between Bette and Joan on the set was their differing opinions of how the sisters Jane and Blanche Hudson should look.
+A significant point of contention between Bette and Joan on the Baby Jane? set was their differing opinions of how sisters Jane and Blanche Hudson should look.

-Bette was never one to shy away from de-glamorizing herself for a role.
-In fact, it seemed at times like she enjoyed it.
+Bette never shied away from de-glamorizing herself for a role.
+In fact, it seemed at times that she enjoyed it.

 “I felt Jane never washed her face, just added another layer of make up each day.”